DomasB/notes/🤖 AI/Grossary/Model Bias.md

 **What is model bias in machine learning?**
 -------------------------------------------

 Model bias refers to the presence of systematic errors in a model that can cause it to consistently make incorrect predictions.
-These errors can arise from many sources, including the selection of the [training data](https://www.hopsworks.ai/dictionary/training-data), the choice of [features](https://www.hopsworks.ai/dictionary/feature) used to build the model, or the algorithm used to train the model.
+These errors can arise from many sources, including the selection of the [[Feature|training data](https://www.hopsworks.ai/dictionary/training-data), the choice of [features]] used to build the model, or the algorithm used to train the model.

 **What types of model bias are there?**
 ---------------------------------------